gmoccapy/T4-MFA/README.md

 The connections are done to a self desgned brake out board Some soldering on the Dash Board Instrument has to be done

+As the BrakeOut Board had serios errors, I deleted the design files, until they have been corrected!

 The fixture of the display has been solved with a 3d printed part.

 Please take care to use ARDUINO IDE 2.XX to programm the ESP